benhowes/benhowes.github.io/about.md

 layout: default
 ---

-Hi, I’m Ben, [CTO @ Spatial Quotient](https://spatialquotient.com/).
+Hi, I’m Ben, I'm a freelance software consultant.
 I've been working on hi-tech businesses for over 10 years.

 I post here about what I'm working on and learning.